zuhair786/zuhair786/README.md

 ### Hi there 👋
 ![Cover](cover.jpg)

-### I am Mohamed Zuhair and Programmer.Basically,I am a Java Programmer.Solved more than 400 problems in Skillrack.
+### Myself Mohamed Zuhair,
-### Also have experience in handling databases in SQL,MongoDB.
+#### Software Engineer
-### I also interesed in developing websites using modern libraries like ReactJS,NextJS,NodeJs.
+#### Azure Certified | Snowflake Certified | Solved more than 400 problems in Skillrack, 200 problems in LeetCode.
-### Recently, got interest in WEB3.0 and going through it.
+#### Having working professional experience on cloud services AWS, Azure and data lakehouse like Snowflake.
-### That's it,don't waste your time by writing larger paragraphs(Although I had told all about me😄😄)
+#### Proficient in Python, Scala and Java languages in developing complex system designs.

-### I am also 🌱python programmer and 🔭currently involve in aws lambda functions.
+#### That's it,don't waste your time by writing larger paragraphs(Although I had told all about me😄😄)

 <!--
 **zuhair786/zuhair786** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.